mccallw23/DALI_sample_1/README.md

 # Folders

-The included folders have various perspectives on the datapoints for easy viewing.
+The included folders showcase the 3D data rendered from different angles.